 Workforce Development and Technology

-OCA National is dedicated to ensuring that AAPIs civil rights are protected with the advancement of new technologies and the development of new policies.
-OCA strongly believes that as our country continues to digitize and create modern communications networks, it is pivotal that AAPIs shape the policies and regulations that create the framework for innovation.
-We believe that all Americans should have equitable access to modern communications networks, including mobile phones and broadband.
-Despite the data that says AAPIs are some of the earliest adopters of technology and have one of the highest rates of internet usage, we know that many within our community lack access to the internet.
-This lack of access can seriously impact educational attainment, income, and other socioeconomic opportunities.
+As our country continues to digitize, it is pivotal that AAPIs help shape the policies and regulations that create the framework for innovation.
+OCA believes that all Americans should have equitable access to modern communications networks, including mobile phones and broadband.
+Many within our community lack access to the internet - which hurts their educational attainment, income, and other socioeconomic opportunities.